GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Testing documentation examples

 Most of our documentation examples are also tested via the `doc_examples` test suite.
-To enable an example for testing just use the special `tftest` comment as the last line in the test, listing the number of modules and resources tested.
+To enable an example for testing just use the special `tftest` comment as the last line in the example, listing the number of modules and resources tested.

-A few preset variables are available for use, as you can see in this example from the `dns` module documentation.
+A few preset variables are available for use, as shown in this example from the `dns` module documentation.

 ```hcl
 module "private-dns" {